 more from david lebovitz

 - Visit David Lebovitz’s website, a mix of recipes, plus Paris-centric tips and restaurant recommendations.

 - His vibrant Facebook page is full of newsy tidbits, many of them food-centric, and his Twitter stream has a massive audience.
 And of course he is on Instagram.

 I BOUGHT AN EXTRA COPY of David Lebovitz’s “My French Kitchen” (Amazon affiliate link) to share with a lucky reader.
 To enter, all you have to do is answer this multi-part question in the comments box below the last comment on this page.
 (Note: the giveaway is over.)

 Do you grow onions?
 Have you ever made onion soup?
 (If not, what’s your most onion-centric dish?)

 No answer?
 That’s fine; just say “count me in” or the equivalent, and I will.
 But an answer is even better.
-I selected a random winner after entries closed at midnight Sunday, September 14, 2014, and am buying another book for another round of the giveway to end Tuesday November 19, 2019.
+I selected a random winner after entries closed at midnight Sunday, September 14, 2014, and another book for another round of the giveway that ended Tuesday November 19, 2019.
 Good luck to all.